-A delicious twist on broccoli salad!
-This Watercress Grape Broccoli Salad is perfect alongside grilled entrees, burgers or on its own!
+A delicious twist on broccoli salad that's wonderful all year round!
+This Watercress (or Arugula) Grape Broccoli Salad is perfect alongside any entree, burgers, grilled sandwiches or on its own!

-With all the picnics, potlucks and outdoor entertaining that summertime entails, I love to have a delicious salad recipe I can throw together on a moment’s notice when something fun pops up.
-And if it’s pretty, unique and healthy to boot, I’m a happy camper; and so are all the partakers!
-This Watercress Grape Broccoli Salad definitely checks all the boxes – and more!
+With all the picnics, potlucks and parties that life entails, I love to have a delicious salad recipe I can throw together on a moment's notice when something fun pops up.
+And if it's pretty, unique and healthy to boot, I'm a happy camper; and so are all the partakers!
+This Watercress Grape Broccoli Salad definitely checks all the boxes plus it's one of those salads that's easy to make all year round!

 I've actually been staring at this broccoli salad for years.
 The recipe was torn out of a Food and Wine magazine back in 2013 and tucked it into my "to try" file.
 I thought it was so pretty and loved the combination of textures, shapes and green hues.
 Honestly, I'm not sure why I kept passing it by when flipping through my magazine clippings; nevertheless, I'm thrilled now to have it in my recipe arsenal!